PowaBanga/pidgin-EAP/README.md

 **A big thank you to all those who were allowed or allow this theme to exist.**

 **I need you to update this theme if necessary**.
-If you have a protocol theme that you think we can add or merge in this, you can send it [in an issue](https://github.com/PowaBanga/pidgin-EAP/issues/new), modify directly it [on Github](https://github.com/PowaBanga/pidgin-EAP) by pull request, or you can join me on my xmpp powabanga@jappix.com .
+If you have a protocol theme that you think we can add or merge in this, you can send it [in an issue](https://github.com/PowaBanga/pidgin-EAP/issues/new), on [Google+](https://plus.google.com/u/0/communities/107023083100875615529), [Facebook](https://www.facebook.com/pidgin.eap), modify directly it [on Github](https://github.com/PowaBanga/pidgin-EAP) by pull request, or you can join me on my xmpp powabanga@jappix.com .

 **Theme used by protocol (default)**